Logbook: Athens – Milos 1

 After dealing with an extensive list of victuals we cast off and set sail to Methana and then on to Poros.
 We were fascinated by the stories about Methana, which was supposed to be very foul smelling and had “healthy” sulphuric baths.
 Indeed, the whiffs of H2S, bubbling up to the surface of the harbour, took our breath away.
 Yet, further inland the air cleared and there the green lush vegetation of the fertile volcanic soil took our breath away as well.
 For some of us it was a great disappointment to discover that every spa was closed in the off-season.

-Uncured and with a little less life expectancy we reached the beautiful city of Poros, which is truly a spectacular sight.
-We took the yacht stern-to the south quay, right next to the Tourist Office and the self-proclaimed “Internet/Yachting cafe”, where I updated the website.
+Uncured and with a little less life expectancy we reached the beautiful city and port of Poros, which is truly a spectacular sight.
+We took the yacht stern-to the south quay, right next to the Tourist Office, where I updated the website.